 An important consideration for college bound students is the need for objective validation of achievement.
 Colleges value such measurements as SAT subject tests and Advanced Placement exams as a demonstration of educational rigor and will often award advanced standing or college credit for high scores.
 Classical Cottage School students have achieved top grades in a variety of Advanced Placement exams.
 Courses such as Omnibus, Rhetoric, European History, Art History, American History, Latin Literature and U.S. Government provide a solid foundation from which students can prepare for A.P. exams and we highly recommend the positive effects such efforts engender.

 Math and Science In our opinion, a one-hour-per-week math class with students checking their own work is not sufficient.
 Many groups have tried that; even with an experienced math teacher, limited success is the norm using that time-restricted format.
-Classical Cottage School decided to add a second day of instruction on Fridays for high school students to make possible a two hour class format.
-This allow teachers to double critical lecture and question time for math skill development and give students the benefit of extended models of problem-solving.
-Coupled with accountability through weekly quizzes and tests, this format focuses on understanding of math concepts, thereby enhancing long term achievement.
-In line with our recognition of the benefits students receive from advanced studies, we offer a four-year math sequence that will use these techniques to structure for success: Algebra I, Geometry, Algebra II, Pre-Calculus/Trigonometry.
+Classical Cottage School decided to add a second day of instruction on Fridays for high school students to make possible a two-hour class format.
+This allows teachers to double critical lecture and question time for math skill development and gives students the benefit of extended models of problem-solving.
+Coupled with accountability through weekly quizzes and tests, this format focuses on an understanding of math concepts, thereby enhancing long term achievement.
+In line with our recognition of the benefits students receive from advanced studies, we offer a four-year math sequence that uses these techniques to structure for success: Algebra I, Geometry, Algebra II, Pre-Calculus/Trigonometry.
 This particular math progression will enable high school freshmen and sophomores to prepare for the PSAT and SAT math tests, which focus on Algebra I and Geometry.

 Our hope is that you will make prayerful decisions for your family based on an informed understanding of the inherent differences in method and quality among the many options available to homeschoolers today.
 It is hard to understand the long-term ramifications when one is first entering the field; look very carefully at upper level materials in particular.
-Do the detailed course descriptions sound well-designed?
-Have you talked to parents of high-school students to see the long terms results?
-A program purporting to be a classical program may just be "a mile wide and an inch deep" in that it neglects careful skill development, and therefore falls far short of the educational results you're hoping for your children.
+Do the detailed course descriptions sound well designed?
+Have you talked to parents of high school students to see the long terms results?
+A program purporting to be a classical program may just be "a mile wide and an inch deep" in that it neglects careful skill development, and therefore falls far short of the educational results you're hoping to have for your children.

 We Meet at: Bethel Lutheran Church 2077 N Frederick Pike Winchester, VA 22603